 By Michael Lanza

-In this story, I share with you the tricks I’ve learned over the years, and that I keep following to satisfy my insatiable appetite for getting outdoors more—both on short outings near home and longer trips away from home.
+In this story, I share with you the simple strategies I’ve learned and continue using to satisfy my large appetite for getting outdoors more—both on short outings near home and longer trips away from home.

-Granted, this is my work.
-But the point is not whether you’re getting out as much as someone else, or where you’re going—it’s whether you’re doing what’s necessary to ensure you get out as much as you’d like, or as close to that ideal as possible.
+The point is not whether you’re getting out as much as someone else, or even where you’re going—it’s whether you’re doing what’s necessary to ensure you get out as much as you’d like (or as close to that ideal as possible).

 No. 1 Plan Trips Weeks or Months in Advance